 There is only one major difference between a prostate massager and the average G-spot vibrator and that’s the base.
 For safety, most prostate massagers have a slightly flared base, so look for a G-spot massager that’s wider at the handle than it is along the length, and be very careful when using it, particularly because you should be using a significant amount of personal moisturizer to make the process as pleasurable as possible.

-- It’s ok to use a G-spot vibe as a prostate massager, but only if it’s not shared and only if the base is safe.
+It’s ok to use a G-spot vibe as a prostate massager, but only if it’s not shared and only if the base is flared.

-- Experiment with different sizes until you find the right one for you.
-We recommend the LIV 2 as the perfect petite all-rounder.
+Experiment with different sizes until you find the right one for you.